silviaCerby/gitbook/docs/management/security_and_policy/security_hub/assign-owners-to-orphaned-accounts-in-your-workspace.md

 ---
-description: This article describes how to assign Owners to orphaned accounts in your workspace through the Security Hub.
+description: "This article describes how to assign Owners to orphaned accounts in your workspace through the Security Hub."
 intercom_id: 10580392
 ---